HRTHXC/ShinyPSASorter/README.md

 ## ShinyPSASorter

-This is an R Markdown document written for the ShinySorter application, based from the VBScript written by Harrison Crane.
+This is an R app written for the ShinySorter application, based from the VBScript written by Harrison Crane.
 It helps gives easier viewing of data of PSA death in the plantations here at PFR, allowing for those users to find the successful crosses of plants, and to cull those less successful crosses.

-This is a final release ( FRead (final), Interim (experimental), and VBScript (initial, beta) ) prior to the development of the Online Shiny release.
-Input is via .csv document, which can be downloaded from <a href="http://shiny.powerplant.pfr.co.nz/PsaBlockSummary/">here, under "Family consolidation"</a>, for use on your client machine.
+This is a interim release (Shiny and VBScript are the best working versions).
+Input is via .csv document (.csv or .xls(x) for Excel), which can be downloaded from <a href="http://shiny.powerplant.pfr.co.nz/PsaBlockSummary/">here, under "Family consolidation"</a>, for use on your client machine.

 email: Harrison.crane@plantandfood.co.nz